 The 2022-2023 FAFSA Opened on October 1st, 2021

+Learn more about Tuition and Financial Aid at Princeton.
 Based on this information, how does Princeton sound?
-Remember, the best school for one person may be a terrible fit for someone else!
+Remember, a school that is perfect for one person may be a terrible fit for someone else!
 So ask yourself: Is Princeton a good school for you?

 Princeton is located in the suburban setting of Princeton, New Jersey, less than an hour from New York City and Philadelphia.